ccg-v/inception/README.md

 ### 6.1 Bind Mount: You pick the folder

-By default host directories are not available in the container file system , but with **bind mounts** we can access the host filesystem. **Bind mount** is a way to connect or link a directory or file from your computer’s file system to a specific location inside a Docker container.
+By default host directories are not available in the container file system , but with **bind mounts** we can expose and access them.
+Bind mount makes a path in the container point directly to a path on the host — replacing anything that was originally at that container path. **It is a way to override a file or directory inside the container with one from the host system**.
+Rather than harmlessly _linking_ two paths, it is indeed a **one-way takeover** of the container path.

+> [!Warning]
+> When you mount a host path into a container, the original contents of that container path are hidden.
+This can be powerful for development or saving logs, but you must be careful not to mount over paths that the container depends on to run, like startup scripts or binaries.

 Usage in Docker CLI: